-As I mentioned in the top whitewater kayak paddles, the Camano ( pronounced ) paddle by Werner is truly gorgeous.
-It comes in 14 different styles with varying colors and even the Werner logo is adapted to match the color scheme on the blades.
+As I mentioned in the top whitewater kayak paddles, the Camano ( pronounced ) paddle by Werner is gorgeous.
+It comes in 14 distinct styles with varying colors and even the Werner logo is adapted to match the color scheme on the blades.
 The Camano paddle is great for beginners and experts alike.
 It’s very permissive with a wide array of supported paddling angles but with a preference on lower angles.
-It will hold it’s own on the most challenging of whitewater rapids while at the same time making you look stylish with your brand new kayak touring down the river.
+It will hold it’s own on the most challenging of whitewater rapids while making you look stylish with your brand new kayak touring down the river.

 Werner Camano Paddle Blades

 The blades on this paddle are mid-size, not too big or too small, but the perfect size for most paddling situations.
 Made of premium fiberglass, the blades are durable and have a nice sticky texture to them.
 The blades truly sets this paddle apart from others in a similar price range.
 The color choices make this a fun paddle.
 Beware, you will be upset the first time you scrape a rock bed and put some scratches on your blades.

 According to the Werner website, these blades have been the recipient of multiple design awards and it’s not difficult to see why.
 These blades tickle our fun side with the flamboyant and invigorating colors and patterns.
 Being mid-size blades, they’re suitable for the widest range of kayakers.

 The Camano Shaft

 The dihedral power face and reinforcement spine make the paddle shaft a treat to hold.
 It’s ultra-lightweight and maneuverable.
 It’s made of carbon fiber and holds its own in any kind of water, rough or mellow.
 The shaft is easily disassembled into two pieces with a simple twist and pull mechanism.
 The adjustable offset gives you precise angular control of the paddle blades in 15-degree increments.
 Two drip rings on both ends of the shaft keep water from reaching the grip area.